-1.3 Prostitution statutes refer to the sex trafficking statute to identify the commercially sexually exploited minor as a trafficking victim.
+1.3 Prostitution statutes refer to the sex trafficking statute to acknowledge the intersection of prostitution with trafficking victimization.

 N.D.
 Cent.
-Code § 12.1-29-0315 (Prostitution) distinguishes between minors and adults by making the prostitution law solely applicable to adults but it does not refer to the sex trafficking law to identify prostitution offenses involving a minor as domestic minor sex trafficking.
+Code § 12.1-29-03 (Prostitution) distinguishes between minors and adults by making the prostitution law solely applicable to adults, but it does not refer to the sex trafficking law to identify prostitution offenses involving a minor as domestic minor sex trafficking.
 However, related provisions promote identification of commercially sexually exploited minors as victims of trafficking.
 Specifically, N.D.
 Cent.
-Code § 12.1-41-12(1)16 (Immunity of minor) provides that minors are not criminally liable for prostitution offenses and § 12.1-41-1317 (Affirmative defense of victim) allows human trafficking victims to assert an affirmative defense to prostitution charges and other charges related to their victimization.
+Code § 12.1-41-12(1) (Immunity of minor) provides that minors are not criminally liable for prostitution offenses and § 12.1-41-13 (Affirmative defense of victim) allows human trafficking victims to assert an affirmative defense to prostitution charges and other charges related to their victimization.